containerbuildsystem/cachito/README.md

   and the values as lists of dependency names.
 This defaults to `{}`.
 * `cachito_yarn_file_deps_allowlist` - the yarn "file" dependencies that are allowed in the lock file for the "yarn" package manager.
 See `cachito_npm_file_deps_allowlist`.
+* `cachito_gomod_file_deps_allowlist` - the gomod dependencies that Cachito will allow to be replaced by local paths, e.g. `replace github.com/org/some-module => ./staging/src/some-module`.
+This is a dictionary where keys are module names and values are lists of packages that the corresponding module is allowed to replace.
+The packages may contain wildcards supported by Python's `fnmatch`, e.g.
+  `github.com/org/*` (this will allow all packages starting with `github.com/org/`).
 * `cachito_request_file_logs_dir` - the directory to write the request specific log files.
 If `None`, per request log files are not created.
 This defaults to `None`.
 * `cachito_request_file_logs_format` - the format for the log messages of the request specific log files.